Tricks to Code Cpt code 93923 and 93922

 Concept about Cpt code 93923 and 93922

-First of all just check the report whether Ankle brachial index (ABI) is done or not.
-It is the foremost thing done with CPT code 93923 and 93922.
-If it is done, then do check whether there is presence of segmental pressure of not.
-If the report evaluates the segmental pressure we can go ahead and code CPT code 93923 and if not we will code 93922.
+First of all just check the report for Ankle brachial Index (ABI).
+If it is done then look for the procedure codes description for code 93923 and 93922.
+Now check the documentation of the report and search for the presence of segmental pressure in the report.
+If the report documents the segmental pressure, we can go ahead and code CPT code 93923 and if not we will code 93922.
 I generally look for these things if I have to code any of these CPT codes.
-However, the more you come across such report, the more your concepts become clear.
-So, do check the report properly to code CPT code 93923.
+However, the more you come across such reports, the more your concepts become clear.
+So, do check the report properly before using CPT code 93922 and 93923.